Here’s What You Should Know

 In addition, remember that social media is not reality.
 In one way or another, people are likely curating their accounts to give off a particular aesthetic.
 Whatever the case, social media is not real life, and likes don’t say anything about your worth.

 Speaking with a therapist can also be a beneficial way to work on changing your habits.
 A mental health provider can give you individualized advice and work with you on decreasing excessive social media use.
-If social media has impacted your mental health, contact us at The Collective!
+If social media has impacted your mental health, contact us at Sol Mental Health!